BTC logo

 As long as you reached up first your legs will come up by themselves because of Newton’s 3rd Law that says for every action there is an equal and opposite reaction.

-As you come out of the straddle on the way down, your arms should track your legs back into a straight line
+As you come out of the straddle on the way down, your arms should either:

 Pike Jump